 Some parents deed the house to their children in order to avoid probate.
 Many believe that probate is time-consuming and expensive because it has to go through a court process.
 Although this may be true, deeding the house to the children is not the appropriate legal mechanism to avoid probate because the parent completely relinquishes control over the property.
 The parent faces many risks when he loses title over the house.
 For this reason, many estate planning lawyers use a revocable trust for property to avoid probate.

 The best reason to put the house in your children’s name

 Deeding the house to your children does not appear to be the most effective way to achieve any of the above objectives.
 However, if you would like to give a house to your child because you have several houses and you would like your children to enjoy a bit of their inheritance while you are still alive, then deeding the house to your children’s name is a good idea.

 If you are planning your estate and are considering putting the house in your children’s name due to Medicaid, lawsuit protection, or probate avoidance, consult with an estates attorney to know your options.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].